 Working with the voice and with hands-on support and education, one can develop the capacity to breathe fully and freely.

-After studying intensively with him for years, Carl Stough, who had never previously trained practitioners, asked Elizabeth to teach his work to others.
+After studying intensively with him for years, Carl Stough, who had never previously trained practitioners, asked Elizabeth to teach his work and train others.

-Using Somatic Experiencing and the skills of interoceptive awareness, working with the breath in this way is an excellent introduction to connecting with the body and regulating the nervous system.
+Using Somatic Experiencing and the skills of interoceptive awareness, working with the breath in this way is a beautiful introduction to connecting with the body and regulating the nervous system.